Neuroburst/PowerTray/README.md

 - Tray, tooltip, and battery information updates frequently
 - Customizable tray display

+## Installation

+1. Make sure you have .NET 8.0 installed! (or use the self contained version of powertray)
+2. Download the latest release
+3. To get to your startup folder, press Windows+R, type "shell:startup", then press enter
+4. Put PowerTray.exe in that folder
+5. It will now run every time your computer starts up!

+(Admin access is required to graph CPU and GPU power usage, so you can make a shortcut in the startup folder that runs Powertray as admin)

 ## Creation
 This is an open-source project created with Visual Studio.
 It was made using the .NET framework and WPF.